Light, flaky and golden, this recipe is a keeper! Make amazing tea biscuits even if you're a beginner baker with this hard-to-fail recipe.

-I love how easy this recipe is.
+I love how simple it is.

 Ingredients

-- Pour boiling water;
+- Pour in boiling water.

 How to make them